joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 ---
 layout: post
-title: Robust Database Design in SQL
+title: "Database Normalization: How to Design a Better Database"
 comments: true
+permalink: /:title
 ---

 In this post, I will go over the benefits of laying out data in a